openstack-archive/murano-specs/specs/pike/approved/policy-in-code.rst

 * It will be easier for operators to understand the intent of the policy operations and where they are enforced in the system.
-* It will be easier to provide a description of each policy much like we do configuartion options.
+* It will be easier to provide a description of each policy much like we do configuration options.
 This will ensure that the policies are well-documented and maintained.

 Alternatives